Dietrich Enns: Minnesota Twins

-He began 2017 with Triple-A Wilkes-Barre, and on July 30 the Yankees traded Enns and Zack Littell to the Minnesota Twins in exchange for Jaime García and cash consideration.
-He pitched in three games with the Rochester Red Wings before his promotion to the big leagues.
-At the time of his promotion, he had slightly more than one strikeout per inning and had allowed only 13 home runs over his minor league career.

-The Twins promoted Enns to make his major league debut on August 10, where he started against the Milwaukee Brewers.
-After a relief appearance, Enns was scheduled to start again on August 20, but instead was placed on the disabled list with a strained shoulder, having allowed a total of 3 earned runs in 4 innings.
+On July 30, 2017, the Yankees traded Enns and Zack Littell to the Minnesota Twins in exchange for Jaime García and cash consideration.
+He pitched in three games with the Rochester Red Wings before he was promoted to the big leagues.
+He made his major league debut on August 10, where he allowed one earned run on five hits over 2.1 innings in a start against the Milwaukee Brewers.
+Enns made a relief appearance on August 15, where he allowed two runs on two hits in 1.2 innings of work against the Cleveland Indians.
+Enns was scheduled to start again on August 20, but instead was placed on the disabled list with a strained shoulder, having allowed three earned runs in four innings.
 Enns made two rehab starts with Rochester, and then was activated and optioned to the Double-A Chattanooga Lookouts in September.

 Enns began the 2018 season with the RedWings, again working as a starter.
-After putting up a 4.50 ERA in 20 innings over 4 starts, Enns was designated for assignment on May 1.
-Enns cleared waivers and was later assigned to Chattanooga in late June.
-He finished the season with a 4.60 ERA in 22 starts for both clubs, posting 106 strikeouts in 129 innings.
-Enns became a free agent when the 2018 season concluded.
+After putting up a 4.50 ERA in 20 innings over four starts, Enns was designated for assignment on May 1 and was outrighted to Triple-A Rochester.
+He finished the season with a 4.60 ERA in 22 starts between Rochester and Chattanooga, posting 106 strikeouts in 129 innings.
+Enns elected free agency following the season on November 2.

 San Diego Padres

 On November 29, 2018, Enns signed a minor league contract with the San Diego Padres.
-In 2019 he was 11-11 and led the minor leagues in home runs given up (37).
-He became a free agent following the 2019 season.
+In 28 games (25 starts) for the Triple–A El Paso Chihuahuas in 2019, he was 11–11 with a 6.70 ERA and 105 strikeouts, and led the minor leagues in home runs given up (37).
+Enns elected free agency following the season on November 4, 2019.

 Seattle Mariners

-On February 17, 2020, Enns signed a minor league deal with the Seattle Mariners.
-On May 27, 2020, Enns was released by the Mariners organization.
+On January 29, 2020, Enns signed a minor league deal with the Seattle Mariners.
+On May 27, Enns was released by the Mariners organization amid the COVID-19 pandemic.

 After his release, Enns pitched 18 innings for the independent Tully Monsters, allowing only 2 runs and 10 hits.